diesimo-ai/self-driving-car-projects/p3-self-driving-vehicle-control/readme.md

 ## Overview

-This is a simple self-driving controller aimed to drive a car around a track in Carla simulator.
+This is a baseline self-driving controller which drives a car around a track in Carla simulator.

 <img src="./doc/racetrack-waypoints.png" width="520" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-The controller gets a sorted list of waypoints which are equally spaced on this track and navigates to all the waypoints effectively completes the full track
+The controller gets a sorted list of `waypoints`, which are equally spaced along the trajectory path of a track, and navigates the full track effectively.

 ```python
 class Controller2D(object):